shdhawk/home-assistant.io/source/_integrations/heos.markdown

 #### Symptom: "IP_ADDRESS is not logged in to a HEOS account and will be unable to retrieve HEOS favorites..."

-The message above is logged and the `source_list` {% term attribute %} of the integration entity media_players are empty.
+The message above is logged and the `source_list` attribute of the integration's media_player entities are empty.
 Attempting call the `media_player.play_media` action for `favorite` and `playlist` will fail.

 ##### Description